Sean Zimmerman

 Sean Zimmerman (born May 24, 1987) is an American former professional ice hockey defenseman.
 He most recently played for the Orlando Solar Bears of the ECHL.
 Born in Denver, Colorado Zimmerman represented the United States at the 2007 World Junior Ice Hockey Championships helping Team USA win a Bronze medal.

+Personal life

+Zimmerman grew up in Littleton, Colorado.
+Him and his sister, Michelle Zimmerman began playing Ice Hockey in 1995, right after the Colorado Avalanche moved from Quebec to Denver.
+Zimmerman and his sister played competitive youth hockey in Denver until their parents sent them to Canada for more opportunity.